Festival (1996 film): Director's statement

+Release

+In a special program in collaboration with the Korean Film Archive to revisit Ahn Sung-ki's life, the 31st Busan International Film Festival will present the film in its run in October 2026.

 Reception

 During the 2000 Inter-Korean summit, North Korean leader, Kim Jong Il specifically mentioned Festival along with Im Kwon-taek's later Chunhyang (2000) as models of the type of cinematic works on which the two Koreas could work together.